Redawt/f4-frost-guide/utilities.md

 #### Installation Instructions
   * Download and install the **Main File - Buffout 4 1.26.2**{: .hili} normally through MO2
+  * If you encounter problems with Buffout 4, check out this [article](https://www.nexusmods.com/fallout4/articles/3115)

 Without the [Microsoft VC++ 2015-2022](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) (x86 and x64 versions) which was mentioned in the requirements section of the guide, Buffout 4 and the xSE Preloader will not work properly.
 Make sure that you've installed it!
 {: .info}